MthwRobinson/dissertation-research/README.md

     - As the number of requirements increases, the impact of network structure on prioritization increases.
 5. Does a stakeholder’s position within a network affect the types of requirements the stakeholder generates?
     - On average, the similarity of the content of two stakeholders’ requirements decreases as the distance between them within the network grows.

+  ## Research Utils

+  The `research_utils` is a software package written in Python to aid with research tasks.
+  To install the package, create a Python environment, navigate to `research_utils` and run `pip install -e .`.

+  ### CLI Comments

+  Command: Load Issues
+  Example: `research_utils load-issues`
+  Description: Connects to the Github API to fetch issues for open source packages and load them into a Postgres database for follow on analysis.